bitflate/bitflate.github.io/_posts/2019-04-13-bitflate-cryptocurrency-with-constant-inflation.markdown

 Bitcoin encourages HODL behavior.
 It's being seen as a Store of Value (SoV).
 We believe other cryptocurrencies with a supply limit would behave as an SoV.

-The goal is to create a stable cryptocurrency, stable coin through inflation.
+The goal is to create a stable cryptocurrency, payment crypto through inflation.

 By adding inflation, we can: